feliixx/mgodatagen/README.md

 ### Array

-Generates a random array of bson object
+Generates a random array of bson object.

 ```JSON5
 "fieldName": {